 Upon renewal, each member will be eligible for the grant amount defined by the Group's Trustees and allocated to sub funds and non-sub funds by the Group's independent actuary.
 Each sub fund members grant amount will be determined by the Group's independent actuary and/or by its respective grant sub fund committee.
 The Group developed the guidelines, application and approval process under which all members may apply for a grant.
-Based on the criteria of the grant and the review of each members' application, grants were awarded for \$2,000,000 for the fiscal years ended June 30, 2020 and 2019, respectively.
+Based on the criteria of the grant and the review of each members' application, grants were awarded for \$2,000,000 for the fiscal years ended June 30, 2021 and 2020, respectively.

-Beginning with the June 30, 2017 Safety Grant Award, scheduled payments of the awards are allocated over future years.
+Scheduled payments of the awards are allocated over future years.
 In order to be eligible to receive a scheduled payment during a fiscal year, the grant recipient must have been a member of record as of the July 1st of the payment year.
-Accordingly, the first scheduled payment of the June 30, 2018 is after July 1st of 2019 and will be made during the Group's 2019-2020 fiscal year.
-In order to qualify to receive the award payment, the grant recipient must be a member of record as of July 1, 2019.
-During the year ended June 30, 2020, the Group paid \$4,743,311 on previously awarded grants including \$3,000,000 for grants awarded for the June 30, 2018 year-end, \$1,500,000 for the June 30, 2017 year-end, and \$243,311 for prior years.
+During the fiscal year ended June 30, 2021, the Group paid \$4,457,536 on previously awarded grants including \$3,000,000 for grants awarded for the June 30, 2018 year-end and \$1,457,536 for the June 30, 2017 year-end.